Updated May 15, 2023

 - nameOfTable: It is the name of the table that you wish to cluster.

-When we do clustering on a particular table, then during that time, we cannot perform any read or write operation on it as the table is exclusively locked for access and can only be accessed once the cluster operation is completed.
+When you cluster a particular table, the operation exclusively locks it for access, and it prevents any read or write operations on the table until the clustering operation is complete.
+After the cluster operation is completed, the table can be accessed again.
 Also, note that SQL does not support any statement like CLUSTER, while in PostgreSQL cluster operation is compatible with all the latest versions as well as versions previous to PostgreSQL 8.3.

 Below are the examples of PostgreSQL cluster: